simple-login/docs/content/_index.md

 </script>
 ```

-b.
-Run a local server, you can use any static server, for example Python `http.server` module:
+### Step 2: Run a local web server

+You can use any static server, for example Python `http.server` module:

 > python3 -m http.server